-There is a travel stroller and a stroller for airplane.
-These aren’t the same thing, because the smaller the stroller the more features might be sacrified.
+Before we get into the reviews, I need to clarify that there is a travel stroller and a stroller for airplane, these aren’t the same thing.
+It’s important to keep this in mind because the smaller the stroller the more features that might need to be sacrificed.

 I tested most strollers available on the market.
-If you don’t see a certain stroller listed, make sure to check my strollers reviews as I simply might not have included here as I don’t think its the top 5 carry on strollers for airport.
+If you don’t see a certain stroller listed, make sure to check my stroller reviews as I only included the top 5 carry-on strollers for airports in this list.

 Why trust me?

 I’m your crazy stroller lady!
-I’ve owned over 30 travel strollers, because I’m crazy about honest reviews.
+I’ve owned over 40 travel strollers because I’m crazy about comparative honest reviews.

-Benefits of a Strollers that Fit in Overhead Bin of Airplane
+Benefits of Strollers that Fit in Overhead Bin of Airplane

 These days having the best travel stroller for airplane that is both compact and lightweight is paramount in making the journey as easy as possible.
 Trust me, I’ve done a few trips alone without a proper travel stroller and it wasn’t as easy as it could have been.

-The benefit of having a really compact lightweight stroller means that you can literally land, pop the baby into the pram and walk down the gateway towards baggage reclaim.
+The benefit of having a really compact lightweight stroller means that you can land, pop the baby into the pram, and walk down the gateway towards baggage reclaim.

 No waiting, stress about missing connection, no wondering whether your things are going to make it in one piece or where you’ll pick it up (sometimes they give you back your gate-checked stroller at baggage reclaim).

-My husband thought we didn’t need a stroller that fits in the overhead until we gate checked the stroller while watching other parents carelessly unloading and carrying their tiny travel strollers and went to buy a small stroller himself.
+My husband originally thought we didn’t need a stroller that fits in the overhead bin as we could gate-check the stroller.
+But after watching other parents carelessly unloading and carrying their tiny travel strollers, he went to buy a small stroller himself.

 Spoiler: Our stroller arrived damaged on the first flight.
-On the second flight we waited 25 minutes to get it at the gate and had to sprint to make our connection.
+On the second flight, we waited 25 minutes to get it to the gate and had to sprint to make our connection.

 Cons of Compact Strollers for Airports

-Let’s be real, a lot of tiny strollers will miss out on the functions offered by slightly bigger, yet still compact strollers.
+Let’s be real, lots of tiny strollers will miss out on the functions offered by slightly bigger, yet still compact strollers.
 Ask yourself how often you’ll be flying with the baby…

-If you fly often then I would say that a stroller that fits in the overhead compartment in the cabin is a must.
+If you fly often, I would say that a stroller that fits in the overhead compartment in the cabin is a must.

 Detailed Reviews of Good Travel Strollers for Airplane